CMA-ES/pycma/README.md

 ## Installation

-After downloading the code, typing in the "root" folder, where folder ``cma`` is visible,
+Download and unzip the code (see green button above).
+Then type in the "root" folder, where the ``cma`` folder is visible,

     pip install -e cma

-will install the package.
+to install the package.
 Moving the ``cma`` folder away from this location would invalidate the installation.

 When the "root" folder is in the visible path of Python (e.g. the current